Explore Our Courses

 The World on our Plates: Culture, Politics, and Food Systems

-This co-taught course takes as its starting point something everyone needs in order to survive - food - and examines how the personal is entwined with the social and the political.
+This course takes as its starting point something we all need in order to survive - food - and examines how the personal is entwined with the social and the political.
 It must be clear this is not a course on “clean” eating or dieting - rather, it aims to examine how our individual choices are shaped by the larger food systems around us.
-Together, we will examine the food that ends up on our plate - where it comes from, what it is made up of, who is involved in putting it together - to attend to larger questions around the systems that produce food.
-This course is less interested in the breaking of bread than in the baking of bread.
+Together, we will examine the various systems and processes leading to the food that ends up on our plates - where it comes from, what it is made up of, who is involved in putting it together - to reflect on larger questions around culture, cuisine, and community.
+Figuratively speaking, we are less interested in the breaking of bread than in the actual baking of bread.
 That is to say, whilst the symbolic and cultural elements of food are generally known, this course aims to focus squarely on the material dimensions of how food is made.
 We will consider how questions around labour, migration, race & gender, coloniality, capitalism and the climate crisis are wrapped up in the production of food.
-With our guidance, students will come to see how their choices around the food they consume are shaped by larger social and political contexts.
-They will see how these contexts affect their individual lives - their nutrition, health, bodies and selves.
-They will reflect on their individual contexts and produce personalised analyses on whether and how they might want to change the food choices they make - in a way that is conscious, intentional and realistic.
+Together, we'll consider how our choices around the food we consume are shaped by the larger social and political contexts we are a part of.
+We'll see how these contexts affect our lives - not just nutritionally, but socially and environmentally as well.
+Our weekly sessions will culminate in a bread-making workshop led by Josefina Venegas Meza, a professional baker & pastry chef who has worked in some of London's best kitchens.
+In addition to acquiring a practical and valuable skill, we intend this practise-based session to function as an opportunity to personally reflect on the various topics we've covered together, and how they might apply in our individual lives.
+You will also receive a comprehensive and exclusive bread-making handbook with all the essential information you might need to refer back to should you wish to continue baking in future.

 Find Your Voice